aznxluvlyguy4u/wiki1/CurrentRMS.md

 ##### CurrentRMS

-As discussed in a meeting (26-04-2019) with Ocean Premium (Janez & Barbara), OP will take responsibility for the following concerning Current RMS - Staging environment:

-- In case custom fields / additions / configurations made in Current RMS that needs to be replicated on the production environment, JVT will document and communicate it with OP.
+- In case custom fields / additions / configurations made in Current RMS that needs to be replicated on the production environment, JVT will document and communicate it with Ocean Premium.

 - JVT will contact CurrentRMS if we have questions concerning CurrentRMS that are not easily answered, see [here](#markdown-header-contact-currentrms)